 - if the vehicle approaching from the rear has a speed exceeding 80 km/h (50 mph).

-The warning with direction indicators for Rear Collision Warning is deactivated if the warning distance for collision warning is set to the lowest level "Later" (see section "Set warning distance for City Safety").
+Warning with the direction indicators for Rear Collision Warning deactivates if the warning distance for collision warning is set to the lowest level "Later" (see section "Set warning distance for City Safety").

 The seat belt pre-tensioning and braking functions are, however, still active.